Jamster3000/Joan-smart-assistant/README.md

 ## API's and Services 🌐
 **Joan** integrates seamlessly with various APIs:

-- Wolfram  Alpha - Used to respond to anything that `"Joan`" can't or doesn't have a response for.
-Joan saves the answer allowing it to do "Live Learning".
+- Wolfram  Alpha - Used to respond to anything that *Joan** can't or doesn't have a response for. **Joan** saves the answer allowing it to do "Live Learning".
-- Accuweather - Used to get weather data from a location (The user doesn't need to give `"Joan"` their location, It just knows).
+- Accuweather - Used to get weather data from a location (The user doesn't need to give **Joan** their location, It just knows).
 - omdbapi - (Open Movie Database) API for getting data about movies, although Wolfram Alpha also knows information about movies.
 - spaceflightnewsapi - Gets news about space flights and events in relation to it.
 - currentsapi - Gets general news which also contains keywords to each article allowing the user to filter news sources.